-Goldsmiths Choral Union is a high-quality, amateur choir that is still small and friendly enough to feel welcoming and inclusive.
-We’re looking for singers with good voices and reasonable sight reading ability, who would relish the opportuity to perform wonderful music with top orchestras and in fantastic venues.
+Goldsmiths Choral Union is a high-quality choir that is still small and friendly enough to feel welcoming and inclusive.
+We’re looking for singers with good voices and reasonable sight reading, who would relish the opportuity to perform wonderful music with top orchestras and in fantastic venues.

 We’re welcoming new singers (all parts) or those who just want to give us a try and see if we might be the choir for you.
 Men are always welcome to join or come along; with over thirty members across tenor (first and second) and bass (first and second) you’ll be in good company.

 A friendly, high-quality choir led by renowned conductor Brian Wright